Our Museum’s History, Part Four

 W. Michael Blumenthal, who was instrumental in creating and advancing the museum, stepped down as Director in September 2014.
 He was replaced by Peter Schäfer, an internationally acclaimed Jewish studies scholar.
 In 2015, the Jewish Museum Berlin presented its Founding Director with the Prize for Understanding and Tolerance.
 In January 2016, it renamed the Academy the W. Michael Blumenthal Academy in his honor.

-Since 1 February 2017, Léontine Meijer-van Mensch has been the new Program Director and Deputy Director of the Jewish Museum Berlin.
+From 1 February 2017 to 31 January 2019, Léontine Meijer-van Mensch was the new Program Director and Deputy Director of the Jewish Museum Berlin.
 She succeeded Cilly Kugelmann, who had been involved in the museum from September 2002 to March 2017 as Program Director and Deputy Director.